Theob0t/Real-Estate-Analysis-Singapore/README.md

-# :sg: :hotel: Singaporean Real Estate Analysis :hotel: :sg:
+# :hotel: Singaporean Real Estate Analysis :hotel:
 Use Data Mining and Machine Learning techniques to extract drivers of prices of houses in Singapore

 ## :mag_right: Data Collection